top of page

 • Popular for hoseless computers with divers who do not like wrist mount

-• Makes it convenient to hand hold compass for greatest accuracy
+• Makes it convenient to hand-hold a compass for the greatest accuracy

-Failing to monitor depth and timing device is the most significant equipment malfunction that can be directly linked to causing Decompression Sickness.
+Failing to monitor depth and timing devices is the most significant equipment malfunction that can be directly linked to Decompression Sickness.

 Gauges